34 Animals That Eat Other Animals With Pictures

 While fish make up a large part of an otter’s diet, they are not the only animals these predators will eat.

-Otters have been known to hunt and consume crustaceans, like crabs and crayfish, and mollusks, like snails and mussels.
+Otters have been known to hunt and consume crustaceans, such as crabs and crayfish, and mollusks, such as snails and mussels.

-They have also been observed preying on small mammals, like rodents and birds, and even reptiles, like snakes and turtles.
+They have also been observed preying on small mammals, such as rodents and birds, and even reptiles, such as snakes and turtles.

-Despite their cute and cuddly appearance, otters are skilled hunters that play an important role in maintaining the balance of their ecosystems.
+Despite their cute and cuddly appearance, otters are skilled hunters who play an important role in maintaining the balance of their ecosystems.

 By controlling populations of prey animals, otters help prevent overgrazing and overpopulation, which can negatively impact the environment.